surfrock66/custom_roleplay_data/README.md

 - Resource Pack Version 42 or less (1.21.3 or less) and Data Pack version 57 or less (1.21.3 or less): Resource packs must reference custom models by integers.
     - The command would be "/trigger CustomModelData set #" and might require a number of levels (default 1 but configurable)
-- Resource Pack Version 46 (1.21.4) supporting models referenced by numbers and Data Pack version 61 (1.21.4): Resource packs must reference custom models by range_dispatch and threshholds
+- Resource Pack Version 46 (1.21.4) or later supporting models referenced by numbers and Data Pack version 61 (1.21.4) or later: Resource packs must reference custom models by range_dispatch and threshholds
     - The command would be "/trigger CustomModelData set #" and might require a number of levels (default 1 but configurable)
-- Resource Pack Version 46 (1.21.4) supporting models referenced by strings and Data Pack version 61 (1.21.4): Resource packs must reference custom models by select and string
+- Resource Pack Version 46 (1.21.4) or later supporting models referenced by strings and Data Pack version 61 (1.21.4) or later: Resource packs must reference custom models by select and string
     - The item should be renamed in an anvil to the exact string that references the model
     - The command would be "/trigger CustomModelName" and does not require levels other than those needed to rename the item